 Cons

-• Plastic hinge joints feel cheap over time
+- ✗ Plastic hinge joints wear over time with frequent adjustments

 $20 | Buy on Amazon

 At $20, the Nulaxy C1 is the entry point.
-It’s an aluminum dual-fold stand with a heat-vent cutout, and it works well enough for the price.
-The dual-fold design means you can adjust the height and angle within a limited range — enough to improve your screen position, though not as dramatically as the taller stands on this list.
+It’s an aluminum dual-fold stand with a heat-vent cutout, and it does the job at this price.
+The dual-fold design gives you some height and angle adjustment — enough to improve your screen position, though not as much as the taller stands on this list.

-The aluminum platform handles laptops up to 17 inches and 22 lbs, which is more capacity than you’ll ever need.
-It’s reasonably portable at 1 lb and folds down for basic transport, though it’s not in the same league as the Roost or Nexstand for travel.
+The aluminum platform handles laptops up to 17 inches and 22 lbs, which is more capacity than most people need.
+It’s reasonably portable at 1 lb and folds down for basic transport, though it’s not in the same league as the Roost or Nexstand for actual travel.

 Where the C1 shows its price is in the hinge joints.
-They’re plastic, and after months of use, they can develop play.
-If you’re adjusting the angle frequently, the hinges will loosen faster.
-For a stand that you set once and leave, that’s not an issue.
-For one that gets constant adjustment, spend the extra $10 on the BoYata.
+They’re plastic, and after months of regular use, they develop play.
+If you’re adjusting the angle daily, the hinges loosen faster.
+For a stand you set once and leave, that’s less of an issue.
+For one that gets constant adjustment, spending the extra $10 on the BoYata is worth it.

 Laptop Stand Comparison Table